saligrama/photo/content/aviation/2022-08-28-kbos/index.md

 image: 2022-08-28-kbos.jpg
 ---

-Photos from a plane spotting trip to LAX with Jomar Hontiveros.
+Photos from a plane spotting trip to BOS with Sidharth Anantha.

 <!--more-->